RaVeR76/The-Kicks-Fix/bugs.md

 ### **Sex Filtering Again Causing An Issue**

 * **Issue**
-SEX and 'BRAND OR STYLE' won't filter to display the images & title for the Navbar Sex only selection i.e. All Mens Kicks or All Womens Kicks.
+SEX and 'BRAND OR STYLE' won't filter to display the images and title for the Navbar Sex only selection i.e. All Mens Kicks or All Womens Kicks.
-The title kept saying ALL Kicks & displayed All the Kicks images, it wouldn't filter as per chosen Sex on the Nav
+The title kept saying ALL Kicks and displayed All the Kicks images, it wouldn't filter as per chosen Sex on the Nav

 * **Fix**
-I added a **PASS** for each of the 'Category', 'Brand' & 'Style' when ```not in request.Get```'s consecutively so eventually it gets to Sex and forgets about the rest allowing me to display my ALL ```chosen_sex``` Kicks title & the chosen 'Sex' kicks images.
+I added a **PASS** for each of the 'Category', 'Brand' and 'Style' when ```not in request.Get```'s consecutively so eventually it gets to Sex and forgets about the rest allowing me to display my ALL ```chosen_sex``` Kicks title and the chosen 'Sex' kicks images.
 This bug tormented me as I wanted all my titles to display depending on what the user selected by nav or filter bar :)
 I added an image of what I mean below so you can understand, plus I have added Colours now too within my filters.

 ![Sex Query Issue](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/sex-query-issue.png)